Biden-McCarthy debt ceiling talks to set tone for divided Washington rule

 Unlike most other developed countries, the United States puts a hard limit on how much it can borrow, and Congress must periodically raise that cap because the U.S. government spends more than it takes in.

 The 2011 crisis was resolved with a bipartisan deal that cut spending and raised the debt limit but left Obama administration officials smarting.
-Many felt that they had given up too much in negotiations and had still caused harm to the economy by letting talks persist.
+Many felt they had given up too much and had still harmed the economy by letting talks persist.

 McCarthy has less room to maneuver than his Republican counterpart in 2011 did.
-To win the speaker's gavel, he agreed to let any single member to call for a vote to unseat him, which could lead to his ouster if he seeks to work with Democrats.
-He also placed three hardline conservatives on the Rules Committee, which would allow them to block any compromise from even coming up for a vote.
+To win the speaker's gavel, he agreed to enable any single member call for a vote to unseat him, which could lead to his ouster if he seeks to work with Democrats.
+He also placed three hardline conservatives on the Rules Committee, which would allow them to block any vote on a compromise.

-Biden seemed to question McCarthy's ability to keep Republicans in line Tuesday at a fundraiser in New York, calling McCarthy "a decent man, I think," but he made to become speaker.
+Biden seemed to question McCarthy's ability to keep Republicans in line at a fundraiser in New York on Tuesday, calling McCarthy "a decent man, I think," but he made to become speaker.

-McCarthy, for his part, said Biden needed to be willing to make concessions to get a debt-ceiling hike though Congress, saying it would be "irresponsible" not to negotiate.
+McCarthy, for his part, said Biden needed to be willing to make concessions to get a debt-ceiling increase though Congress, saying it would be "irresponsible" not to .

-The Treasury Department has already started taking "extraordinary measures" to stave off a default until summer after hitting the borrowing limit earlier in January.
+The U.S. Treasury already has taken "extraordinary measures" to stave off a default until summer after hitting the borrowing limit in January.

 Veterans of 2011 U.S. debt-ceiling fight see tougher battle ahead